 What you see now is an extended building which grew with the town that it served until it became what you see today, its most notable feature being the glass canopies which originally adorned the buildings on both platforms.

 The main building on platform one houses the booking office, the waiting room and buffet.
 The Buffet is in an area which was used to store the copious amount of luggage that the Victorian tourists travelling to Sheringham required.
-With luggage in advance and the many summer trains it must have been very busy.
+With luggage in advance and the many summer trains, it would have been very busy.

-At the east end of platform one, beyond the GE Office, there is a new building housing a toilet block, souvenir shop and tourist information centre.
+At the east end of platform one, beyond the GE Office, there is a new building housing a souvenir shop.
 This was erected in 2016 and to a style to match the existing station buildings.
-At the same time as the new building was being built a replica of the original Sheringham footbridge was erected.
-This now gives access to platform 2.
+At the same time, a replica of the original Sheringham footbridge was erected.
+This now gives access to Platform 2.

 The track here is used for engines running around their trains and leads to the level crossing that links the railway with the national network.
 The level crossing was reinstated in 2010.
-The foot crossing here can be used the less able to cross the line rather than use the footbridge.
+The foot crossing here can be used for step free access to Platform 2.

-Sheringham East signal box was originally sited right on the roadside next to the old level crossing where it controlled signals and points in that area as well as the level crossing gates.
-It was moved to the west end of platform two when the original level crossing was taken out, due to road improvements, in the early 1970s.
+Sheringham East signal box was originally sited right on the roadside where it controlled signals and points in that area as well as the level crossing gates.
+It was moved to the west end of Platform 2 when the original level crossing was taken out, due to road improvements, in the early 1970s.
 In 2012 it was relocated nearer to its former location next the new level crossing.
-This will mean that platform three can be made operational again in the future